ParagEkbote/El-Emperador-v1/README.md

 <h1 style="font-size: 2em;"> El-Emperador_Model Recipe </h1>

-•This repo contains the model recipe for finetuning the model from scratch.
+Welcome to the LeEmpereur_70-Base project!
+This repository contains the implementation recipe and fine-tuning scripts for the `LeEmpereur_70-Base` model.

 •The Jupyter notebook contains the necessary libraries and steps to create a model using the ORPO Trainer.

-• Total Training Time took ~1 hour for 5 epochs.

 ## Training Charts